textpattern/textpattern.github.io/development/contributing.md

 Core developers and project maintainers accept Pull Requests.
 The [main code repository](https://github.com/textpattern/textpattern) uses [Git](https://www.sitepoint.com/git-for-beginners/) for its version control and is split into at least three branches:

-* `master`: for stable releases only.
+* `main`: for stable releases only.
 Core devs only ever merge production-ready code here at release time.
 * `maint-x.y.z`: for patching the most recent stable release.
 * `dev`: for development of the next major version.